MileHacker Logo

 • Locate your country's embassy or consulate before you travel; keep their emergency numbers close.

-• Follow instructions from the team and local authorities during severe alerts about the the weather or tsunami alerts.
+• Follow instructions from staff and local authorities during severe alerts about the weather or tsunami alerts.

 Exploration Resources